 Whether performing a routine surgery or an emergency procedure, you can have confidence that the veterinarians and staff at Best Friends Animal Hospital will work hard to ensure each procedure is thorough, done with the utmost expertise, and is as stress-free as possible for both you and your pet.
 The entire team at Best Friends understands that the decision to allow your pet to undergo surgery is never easy.
 To that end, we’re happy to answer any questions regarding your pet’s surgery and encourage owners to schedule a pre-surgical consultation so a doctors may better address any questions or concerns.

 Best Friends Animal Hopital’s facility ensures procedures are as safe and efficient as possible.
-Our surgical suite is equipped with state-of-the-art monitoring equipment, warming blankets and staff to constantly observe/monitor each patient undergoing anesthesia.
+We have two dedicated surgical suites – one for general surgery and one for orthopedic/advanced procedures.
+Both surgical suites are equipped with state-of-the-art monitoring equipment, warming blankets and staff to constantly observe/monitor each patient undergoing anesthesia.

 A pre-anesthetic exam is performed on all patients the day of their surgery by the surgeon.
 All clients are offered pre-anesthetic bloodwork which is performed in our in-house laboratory and gives us an indication of their pet’s kidney function, liver function, and blood glucose.
 This blood test is optional (but recommended) for animals under 5 years of age, and required for all pets over 5 years of age.
 Clients can also choose if they would like an intravenous (IV) catheter placed and IV fluids administered to their pet while under general anesthesia.
 The purpose of the IV catheter is to give us an easy route to administer IV fluids and also in the rare instance that emergency drugs are needed during the anesthesia or surgery.
 The IV fluids help maintain adequate blood pressure during the procedure.
 The IV catheter and fluids are optional (but recommended) for animals under 5 years of age, and required for all pets over 5 years of age.